 YYAS is made possible thanks to the support of the Higherlife Foundation as well as by contributions from The Whitney and Betty MacMillan Center for International and Area Studiesat Yale.

 YYAS benefits from support from three Local Partner Organizations who help administer the sessions alongside Yale’s staff and student teams.
 Ahaspora, located in Ghana, Imbuto Foundation in Rwanda, and Education Matters in Zimbabwe each offer local expertise plus ongoing mentorship for YYAS alumni from these countries.
 In addition, these local partners host Educators’ Conferences during YYAS.
 These conferences bring together 30-50 teachers, advisers, and headmasters from secondary schools in their regions for a two-day training program on how to support African students applying to university abroad.
 Such conferences expand the YYAS impact considerably, since the educators return to their communities equipped to assist many students with their university and financial aid applications.

-For more information, send email to email@example.com or visit YYAS online.
+For more information, send email to firstname.lastname@example.org or visit YYAS online.
 You can also watch a video taken during recent YYAS sessions in September 2017.
-The application is found online as well.
 Follow YYAS on Twitter and Facebook to stay up to date on program news and announcements.